User Guide (Latest)

 Automatic Translation of Scala UDFs to Apache Spark Operations

-The RAPIDS Accelerator has an experimental byte-code analyzer which can translate some simple Scala UDFs into equivalent Apache Spark operations in the query plan.
+The RAPIDS Accelerator has an experimental byte-code analyzer that can translate some simple Scala UDFs into equivalent Apache Spark operations in the query plan.
 The RAPIDS Accelerator then translates these operations into GPU operations just like other query plan operations.

 The Scala UDF byte-code analyzer is disabled by default and must be enabled by the user via the spark.rapids.sql.udfCompiler.enabled configuration setting.